 Though we are dismayed that it has taken so long for the authorities to take action against Renshaw, we are pleased that he has now been charged, and we will follow the trial with interest.

 The real question is why Campaign Against Antisemitism needed to become involved at all.
-Last year there were a pitiful fifteen prosecutions for antisemitism, despite rising hate crime targeting Jews.
+Last year there were a pitiful twenty prosecutions for antisemitism, despite rising hate crime targeting Jews.
 In this case we have succeeded in ensuring that the Crown Prosecution Service took action, but even with our legal interventions through means such as private prosecution and judicial review, far too few cases are being prosecuted.
 In the absence of law enforcement, antisemitism will continue to spread, antisemites will become bolder, and attacks on Jews will become more common and more ferocious.
 The Crown Prosecution Service must arise from its slumber and start prosecuting antisemites in meaningful numbers.

 We are very grateful to our legal team for its work on this matter.

 Campaign Against Antisemitism is a volunteer-led charity dedicated to exposing and countering antisemitism through education and zero-tolerance enforcement of the law.
 Everything that we do is done by people who volunteer their time, using donations contributed by members of the public.
 Join the fight against antisemitism by subscribing to our updates, volunteering, or donating.